 The first category is obvious - Nintendo's own games.
-Super Smash Bros: Ultimate is the finest multiplayer game around today, while Super Mario Maker 2 offers unlimited levels and creativity.
+Fighting title Super Smash Bros: Ultimate is the finest multiplayer game around today, while Super Mario Maker 2 offers unlimited levels and creativity.
 This year's Paper Mario game shows that classic series still mean a lot to Nintendo.
-Meanwhile, the oft-discussed Legend of Zelda: Breath of the Wild is a true marvel even today, despite landing on the Switch (and Wii U) at launch.
+Meanwhile, the oft-discussed Legend of Zelda: Breath of the Wild is a true marvel years later, despite landing on the Switch (and Wii U) at launch.

 Next up are indies, and they number in the hundreds.
 Many of the best independent games can be found on Switch, from the excellent Dead Cells, to Hollow Knight, to one of the TechRadar team's favorites, Into The Breach.
 There are too many to name, and the same can be said of the final category of Switch games: the ports.

-"When is it coming to Switch" has become almost a meme at this point, but some publishers are offering impressive support.
+"When is it coming to Switch" has become almost a meme at this point, but some publishers have offered impressive support.
 Bethesda has ported Skyrim, Wolfenstein II (and Youngblood) and Doom to the console, with Doom Eternal coming at some point.
 The Witcher 3 is another high point.

 Free-to-play looter Warframe plays excellently on Switch, too, while Diablo 3 is just as addictive as ever.
 You may have no desire to play these titles again, but being able to take these huge games on the go feels magical.

 That's not all, either.
-After multiple delays, Nintendo Switch Online is beginning to offer incredible value for money – even if it could be better.
+Nintendo Switch Online is starting to offer incredible value for money – even if it could be better.
 Costing less than half the price of PlayStation Plus and Xbox Live, the service offers online functionality (albeit not as fleshed out as other services) as well as the ability to play both NES and many SNES games on your Switch - either handheld or on the go.
 Sometimes, too, Nintendo does free trials of games as part of your membership, with Pokken Tournament getting a few days of free play earlier in 2020.

 If you're the type of gamer that's looking to play games on the go, or want a bunch of huge games to stuck into on your TV, then the Switch is an excellent option for your next console.